It's one thing to talk about the issues, but what can we actually do?

 Donate Money or Time

-Toronto Homeless Memorial – we can always use grocery gift cards for our lunch outreach
+Toronto Homeless Memorial – Grocery gift cards for their lunch outreach programs are always appreciated

 Native Women’s Resource Centre of Toronto provides a safe and welcoming environment for all Aboriginal women and their children in the Greater Toronto Area.